Trainline Executes Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Trainline PLC has executed a share buyback program, purchasing 180,000 of its ordinary shares on the London Stock Exchange and Multilateral Trading Facilities.
-This move is part of a previously announced share purchase program and follows shareholder authorization from the 2025 Annual General Meeting.
-The purchased shares will be canceled, reducing the total number of ordinary shares in issue to 421,263,458.
-This transaction may impact shareholder calculations under the Disclosure and Transparency Rules.
+Trainline plc announced the purchase of 248,500 of its ordinary shares on the London Stock Exchange as part of its share buyback program.
+The purchased shares will be cancelled, reducing the total number of shares in issue to 409,014,442.
+This move is in line with the authority granted at the 2025 Annual General Meeting and complies with the Market Abuse Regulation.
+The share buyback is expected to impact the company’s share structure and could influence shareholder interests.

 Spark’s Take on GB:TRN Stock